 After a tumultuous 2020, supply chains are once again under scrutiny following COP 26.
-The outcome of the global climate change conference was the Glasgow Climate Pact, which sets the stage for a global emissions trading scheme.
-This agreement also puts CO2 reduction pledges on the spotlight and public pressure is paving the way for new regulations.
+The outcome of the global climate change conference was the Glasgow Climate Pact, which set the stage for a global emissions trading scheme.
+This agreement also puts CO2 reduction pledges in the spotlight and public pressure is paving the way for new regulations.

 Considering sustainability trade-offs in supply chain network design

-There is also an opportunity to redesign the supply chain and take a stewardship role in the transition to net-zero.
+There is also an opportunity to redesign the supply chain and take a stewardship role in the transition to net zero.
 To facilitate this transition, supply chain teams need to work closely with their counterparts across the company, most notably sustainability and CSR.
 Having the right data and insights at hand can be very helpful to steer new conversations around this topic.
-What kind of scenarios should you be discussing?
-Here are some examples:

-Shift production to lower carbon locations
+1. Shift production to lower carbon locations

 One of the many things you can model is the impact of your production locations on carbon emissions.
 Some companies are already shifting production closer to home to build resilience against disruptions.
 Others are near-shoring to lower their carbon footprint.
 But shifting production to Europe or the US, for instance, results in higher costs.
 Scenario modeling can help you evaluate the cost to sustainability trade-off and make an informed decision.

-Relocate DCs to drive fewer miles
+2. Relocate DCs to drive fewer miles

 Similarly, you can model your distribution center locations and the impact they have on your carbon footprint.
 For example, you may find that relocating some of your warehouses closer to customers may result in lower mileage and therefore a lower carbon footprint.

-Change your energy mix from gas-powered to electric-powered
+3. Change your energy mix from gas-powered to electric-powered

 You can also model your power consumption and its impact on carbon emissions.
 With this data at hand, you can assess whether transforming your fleet into electric-powered vehicles can help you improve your footprint at a reasonable cost.
-Likewise, you can assess whether the energy source for your locations can be more sustainable in the long-term.
+Likewise, you can assess whether the energy source for your locations can be more sustainable in the long term.

-Prioritize high-performance products with an eye on sustainability
+4. Prioritize high-performance products with an eye on sustainability